tunedin-ctrl/overthewire-wargames/leviathan/leviathan5.md

 Cannot find /tmp/file.log
 ```

-Since we do not know what the executable is doing, we can use objdump to have some idea on what its doing on the stack:
+Since we do not know what the executable is doing, we can use objdump to get some idea on what its doing on the stack:
 ```
 leviathan5@gibson:~$ objdump -T leviathan5